kazuyuki114/NP_Monopoly/README.md

 ## Implementation Notes

 ### Features Not Fully Implemented
-- Chance cards
-- Community Chest cards
 - Trading between players
 - More than 2 players
 - House/hotel piece limits
+- Full variety of Chance and Community Chest cards (currently only win condition implemented)

 ---